When to Travel to Charleston, South Carolina: Seasonal & Monthly Weather Guide

 Magnolia Plantation and Garden in Fall

-Fall is the best time for exploring the top tourist attractions in Charleston, SC.
+In our opinion, fall is the best time to explore all our favorite tourist attractions in Charleston, SC.
 The charming architecture and changing leaves give the whole area a perfect autumnal ambiance.

 Stroll pretty waterways and gardens lined with orange maple trees.
 Sink into Charleston’s rich heritage with tours of historic homes or soak up the buzzing atmosphere of the local farmer’s markets.